sian-codes/Banking-System/README.md

 ## Acknowledgments

-* Thanks to BackBase for giving me the opportunity to attempt this task, it was really fun and taught me where my weakness' are and what I need to work on further.
-Whilst I was not able to meet all the requirements for the task I will continue to work on it.
+* I will be continuing with the project by including a simple UI where the bank can upload their csv files, creating a database to hold the data and, after more research, will refactor my code and look for a more elegant way to meet the aspects of the brief more accurately.
-* After this has been submitted I will be continuing with the project by including a simple UI where the bank can upload their csv files, creating a database to hold the data and, after more research, will refactor my code and look for a more elegant way to meet the aspects of the brief more accurately.
+* Next Task - Creating the automatic transfer